 Psalm 46:5, “God is in the midst of her; she will not be moved; God will help her in the early dawn.”

-In 1 Corinthians 15:20 Paul noted that Jesus Christ was the “firstfruits of those who have fallen asleep,” meaning that because He rose from the dead, all who believe He is the Son of God have the same, living hope.
-(1 Peter 1:3 and 1 Thessalonians 4:14) Praise God for such a hope!
-So, clearly “firstfruits” have an important place in the heart of God.
-Only the Lord knows what the day will bring, what news will arise, what situations will occur but His Holy Spirit is with you to help you through every obstacle, every decision, every conflict, every confusion, every conversation, every direction you go – so press into His power each day by lifting up your spirit, your soul and your hands unto Him.
+Even if some of yesterday’s troubles still exist, a new day represents another chance, another opportunity, a new grace, a renewed commitment to the Lord for that day.
+Only the Lord knows what the day will bring, what news will arise, what situations will occur but His Holy Spirit is with you to help you through every obstacle, every decision, every conflict, every confusion, every conversation, every direction you go – so press into His power each day by lifting up your spirit in thanksgiving, your soul and your hands unto Him.
 It doesn’t have to be fancy or long and drawn out.
 Five minutes.
 Two minutes.
 You don’t have to be on your knees or on your face.
 Lie in your bed and turn inward to the inner man in those first, quiet moments and commune with God before you continue forward.
 Just for a moment, you and Him.
 A whisper.
 A smile.
 A tear.
 A hand on your heart.
 Each day, first, offer Him YOU.

 Explore More about the True Power of Thanksgiving: